 She was homeless, living on the streets of San Francisco with her children and her boyfriend.
 Eager to get off the streets but worried to leave her boyfriend behind, she started searching for her boyfriend’s brother knowing only vaguely that he was a spiritual leader in the Hare Krishnas and that his name was Indradyumna Swami.
 It was the early days of the internet, but she found him in Poland.
 Indradyumna Swami had been searching for his brother for over 10 years with private investigators, fearing that he was dead.
 Within one week, Rangavali, her children, and her boyfriend had passports and were on their way to Poland.
 Rangavali said that for four weeks the Hare Krishna devotees “loved us whole.”
 Ultimately, Rangavali and her boyfriend and children came to the New Raman Reti Temple and community in Alachua, Florida to set up a new life.
 Today, Rangavali has successfully raised her children, now has three grandchildren and runs a store in Gainesville, Florida called Blu Crystal that sells CBD oil, crystals, clothing, and books with topics on the many spiritual pathways.

-Some years after this interview, I was in Melbourne, Australia for the Parliament of World Religions.
-A friend invited me to a Hare Krishna performance.
-I realized the organizer was the very same, Indradyumna Swami.
-I went up to meet him after the performance and shared that I had interviewed his sister in law Rangavali and had heard the wonderful story of how he got them off the streets and brought them to a new life.
+Some years after this interview, I was in Melbourne, Australia for the Parliament of the World’s Religions.
+A friend invited me to a Hare Krishna performance, and I realized the organizer was the swami, Indradyumna Swami.
+I went up to meet him after the performance and shared that I had interviewed his sister-in-law, Rangavali, and had heard the wonderful story of how he got them off the streets and brought them to a new life.

-There are so many lessons in this story.
-That we are never far from those who will love us and take us in.
-That we are the ones (I am the one) that must take others in.
-That we never give up on anybody.
+There are three significant lessons in this story: That we are never far from those who love us and will take us in; that we are the ones (you are the one, and I am the one) who must take others in; and, to never give up on anybody.